 Sure, you say, but as early as 5?

-+ By starting to talk at 5, you’re protecting them much earlier from some very bad things.
-That’s 3 years in which you’ve protected them by saying sex is for adults only, not for kids, preventing sexual abuse.
-That’s 3 years in which you’ve protected them by explaining that there are private movies of people having sex on the internet, and that those pictures and movies are not for kids, preventing porn exposure.
+- By starting to talk at 5, you’re protecting them much earlier from some very bad things.
+That’s 3 years in which you’ve protected them by saying sex is for adults only, not for kids, which can help prevent sexual abuse.
+That’s 3 years in which you’ve protected them by explaining that there are private movies of people having sex on the internet, and that those pictures and movies are not for kids, which can help limit their porn exposure.